Northside Gynaecology is OPEN and dedicated to looking after you and your health.

 - Please do not visit if you have travelled overseas to any country in the preceding 14 days.
 Please call 07 3088 9005 to reschedule.

 - No more than one support person per patient to avoid waiting room crowding.
-In fact we will ask you to wait in your car until the doctor is ready.

 - Use hand sanitiser provided at the front desk, waiting room and consultation rooms.